spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/checklist-for-a-new-store-implementation.md

 ### Translations
 - Re-generate all CSV files consisting of a new locale.
-- Import the updated CSV files
+- Import the updated CSV files.

 ### CMS
 - Update the list of the [related CMS stores](https://docs.spryker.com/docs/scos/user/features/202009.0/cms-feature-overview/cms-pages-overview.html#cms-page-store-relation)
 - Update store-specific Terms & Conditions

 ### Addons
 Configure the project-specific addons.
 The addons vary and depend on the project implementation.
-For example, create country admin roles, configure the outgoing email addres, etc.
+For example, create country admin roles, configure the outgoing email address, etc.